klogging/klogging.io/docs/coroutines/context.md

     launch(logContext("runId" to input.runId)) {
         logger.info { "Starting logic" }

-        // Do stuff, potentially logging events
+        // Do stuff: log events, call functions, etc.

         logger.info { "Finished logic" }
     }
 }
 ```

-The log events sent by any code within the scope of the launched
+The log events sent by any `suspend` functions within the scope of the launched coroutine will
-coroutine will contain a field called `runId` with the value of
-`input.runId` for that particular run.
+contain a field called `runId` with the value of `input.runId` for that particular run.

 ![Example of two log events with the same value of runId in Seq](/img/seq-log-events-same-runId.png)